johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 (\t) t' --> t
 ```

 The impact of the evaluation strategy (call-by-value l-to-r) for our little language is that the arguments applied to lambda terms in the second evaluation rule must be as "evaluated" as far as possible, before the invocation can take place.
 For example `(-> true) (-> (-> false))()` would take a step first to `(-> true) (-> false)` as a result of the `()` operator before applying the second lambda term as an argument to the first producing `true`.
 Ultimately this is unimportant in addressing the particular set of ambiguous expressions we've chosen but is noted here for completeness.
 Otherwise both evaluation rules are simple.
-Given the `()` operator or the application of a fully evaluated term, a lambda expression will return its subterm.
+Given the `()` operator or the application of a fully evaluated term, a lambda expression will evaluate to its subterm.

-So far it's not at all obvious there might be an issue.
-Defining lambdas with a `-> t` actually feels really nice.
-In addition preparing for lambdas with arguments by allowing for a tuple preceding the arrow is a great idea.
-The only realy obvious issue, which is unrelated to the problem at hand, is that it's possible to evaluate to a lambda term and consequently get nowhere.
+So far it's not obvious there might be an issue.
+Defining lambdas with a `-> t` is appealing, and preparing for arguments with a null tuple preceding the arrow makes sense.
+Continuing on, the application of type rules to our language is the last step to having a complete picture of how it works.

-Finaly the application of type rules to prevent our language from "going wrong", and hopefully to help identify its ambigous nature.
+# Type Rules

 ```
 true : Bool